fangfm/lcnn/README.md

 # LCNN
-A TensorFlow implementation of light convolutional neural network (LCNN).
+A TensorFlow implementation of light convolutional neural network (LCNN).<br>
 This implementation is aimed to classify between genuine speech (spoken by human) and replayed speech (played by loud speaker).
 This method was firstly introduced by [1] for replayed speech detection and it has been served as a baseline to evaluate a "speech-enhancement-based" playback attack method [2].